hikemalliday/froakbot/README.md

 ##### Docker Hub:
 [https://hub.docker.com/repository/docker/hikemalliday/froakbot/general](https://hub.docker.com/r/hikemalliday/froakbot)

 Currently undergoing a refactor from text commands to the superior 'Slash Commands API'.
-Some .py files are descrated, as commented at the tops of said files, I just dont want to outright delete them yet.
+Also in the process of scaling the bot to a loot tracking / dkp tracking bot.

 The discord bot parses an image of the character names in a zone: